SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 In practice, the multipoles can be constructed recursively from the leaves of the tree to the root, and the local expansions from the root to the leaves by shifting the $\mathsf{M}$ and $\mathsf{F}$ tensors and adding their contributions to their parent or child cell's tensors respectively.
 This can be done during the tree construction phase, for instance.
 Similarly, the local expansion tensors ($\mathsf{F}$) can be propagated downwards using the opposite expressions.

 While constructing the multipoles $\mathsf{M}$, we also collect the centre of mass velocity of the particles in the cells.
 This allows us to drift the multipoles forward in time.
 This is only first-order accurate, but is sufficient in most circumstances, especially since once the particles have moved too much a full reconstruction of the tree (and hence of the multipoles) is triggered.
+Here, we follow the same logic as employed in many codes \citep[e.g. \gadget][]{Springel2005} and force a tree reconstruction once a fixed cumulative fraction (typically 1\%) of the particles have received an update to their forces.

 One final useful expression that enters some of the interactions between tree-leaves is the P2M kernel.
 This directly applies the potential due to a multipole expansion in cell B to a particle in cell A without using the expansion of the potential $\mathsf{F}$ at the centre of mass of cell A. This kernel is obtained by setting $\mathbf{r}_a$ to zero in eq.~\ref{eq:fmm:expansion}, re-defining $\mathbf{R}\equiv\mathbf{x}_{\rm a} - \mathbf{z}_{\rm B}$, and constructing the same $\mathsf{M}$ and $\mathsf{D}$ tensors as for the other kernels: